EtaizXD/Closed-Captioning-Project/README.md

 - Whisper AI
 - Web Technologies

-## Project Status
-This is an ongoing development project for the Research Center for Language, Culture and Human Development in Lower ASEAN, Faculty of Liberal Arts, Prince of Songkla University.

-Development Period: October 8 - November 8, 2024

 ## Key Objectives
 1. Enhance system efficiency and stability
 2. Improve caption file management capabilities